Silent Night, Deadly Night

-The film was released by Tri-Star Pictures on November 9, 1984, where it received substantial controversy over its promotional material and content, which featured a killer Santa Claus.
+The film was released by Tri-Star Pictures on November 9, 1984; it received substantial controversy over its promotional material and content, which featured a killer Santa Claus.
 In addition to receiving mixed reviews, it was pulled from theaters a week after its release.
 However, it was a success during its opening week, grossing $2.5 million on a budget of $750,000.
 Since its release, it has developed a cult following and spawned a series, consisting of four sequels, with the fourth and fifth installments having no connection to the original film, as well as a loose remake in 2012.
 Another reboot is in development.

 Plot

-In 1971, 5-year-old Billy Chapman and his family visit a nursing home in Utah where his catatonic grandfather stays.
+In 1971, 5-year-old Billy Chapman and his family visit a nursing home in Utah where his catatonic grandfather lives.
 When Billy's parents leave the room, his grandfather suddenly awakens and tells Billy to fear Santa Claus, as he punishes the naughty.

 On the way back home, a criminal dressed in a Santa suit – who had just robbed a liquor store and killed the owner – attempts to carjack the family.
-As Billy's father tries to drive away, the criminal shoots him dead and then sexually assaults Billy's mother before slashing her throat with a switchblade.
+As Billy's father tries to drive away, the criminal shoots him dead and attempts to sexually assault Billy's mother; when she hits him, he slits her throat with a switchblade.
 Billy flees and hides, leaving his baby brother Ricky in the car.

 Three years later, in December 1974, 8-year-old Billy and 4-year-old Ricky are celebrating Christmas in an orphanage run by Mother Superior, a strict disciplinarian who beats children who misbehave and considers punishment to be a "good" thing.
-Sister Margaret, who sympathizes with the children, tries to help Billy but he is regularly punished.
+Sister Margaret, who sympathizes with the children, tries to help Billy, but he is regularly punished.
 On Christmas, the orphanage invites a man in a Santa Claus suit to visit the children; Billy, forced to sit on his lap by Mother Superior, punches the man before fleeing to his room in horror.

-10 years later, in the spring of 1984, Billy turns 18, leaves the orphanage for a normal life, and obtains a job as a stock boy at a local toy store, with support from Sister Margaret.
+10 years later, in the spring of 1984, Billy, now 18, leaves the orphanage for a normal life, and obtains a job as a stock boy at a local toy store, with support from Sister Margaret.
 At the store, he develops a crush on his co-worker Pamela; he has sexual thoughts which are often interrupted by morbid visions of his parents' murders.
 On Christmas Eve, the employee who plays the store's Santa Claus is injured and Billy's boss Mr. Sims makes him take his place.
 After the store closes, the staff has a Christmas Eve party.
 Billy, still in a Santa Claus suit, tries to have a good time, but keeps having memories of his parents' murders, causing him to feel depressed.
-He sees his co-worker Andy making out with Pamela and they walk into the back room.
-Billy walks after them and sees Andy trying to rape Pamela.
-This triggers his insanity; he hangs Andy with a string of Christmas lights and, uttering that punishment is "good", murders Pamela with a box cutter.
+He sees his co-workers Andy and Pamela kissing and then walking into the back room.
+Billy follows them and sees Andy trying to rape Pamela.
+This triggers his insanity; he hangs Andy with a string of Christmas lights and, declaring that punishment is "good", murders Pamela with a box cutter.